-From the kiosk at the park entrance, proceed ahead on the Yellow Trail.
+From the kiosk at the park entrance on Macks Lane, proceed ahead on the Yellow Trail.
 In about half a mile, just beyond a power line, the Yellow Trail turns sharply left and descends, but you should continue ahead on the White Trail, which begins here and forms a 1.75-mile loop.

-The White Trail follows a woods road uphill, parallel to a stone wall.
+The White Trail follows a woods road uphill, with stone walls on both sides of the road.
 Stone walls are evidence of prior agricultural use of the area, and you will observe many such walls along the White Trail as you proceed through the park.
-The trail soon levels off and continues to wind its way through a dense second-growth forest.
+The trail soon levels off, then begins a gradual descent.

 In about half a mile, you'll reach a junction where a side trail (also blazed white) goes off to the left.
-This is a short-cut of the loop that you are following, but you should continue ahead on the main trail, which soon narrows to a footpath and curves left.
+This is a short-cut of the loop that you are following, but you should continue ahead on the main trail, which continues on a relatively level footpath.

-After passing through an open area, the trail bears right and begins to descend, rather steeply in places.
-It climbs a little, levels off, and crosses a stream on a log bridge.
-Just beyond, it bears right and joins a woods road that runs between two stone walls.
+After passing through a small open area, the trail bears right and begins to descend.
+Just ahead, the trail reaches the end of the loop, where it bears left and descends more steeply.
+It then bears left again and begins to head north, with views of the river through the trees on the right.
+(Although the park map shows three “scenic overlooks” facing the river, these viewpoints do not exist, and only limited views through the trees are available).
+The trail climbs briefly, descends rather steeply, then climbs gradually.
+From the crest of the rise, the trail descends to cross a stream on a log bridge.
+Just beyond, it bears left, then immediately right, and joins a woods road that runs between two stone walls.
 The trail continues along a delightful woods road that runs along the side of a hill, with a stone wall on the left.

-Just past the end of the stone wall, there are limited views through the trees over the Hudson River (despite the indication on the park map that there are three "scenic overlooks" on this trail, the only views are the limited ones in this location).
+Just past the end of the stone wall, the woods road begins to descend.
 A short distance beyond, you'll pass ruins of stone buildings on both sides of the trail.
 These buildings were built in 1868 as part of Cedar Glen, the estate of Dr. Charles H. Roberts.